ainekeenan/ComputerWordle/README.md

 ## The Computer Plays
 Instead of the user having to input a guess, the program will input guesses for the user.
 The user can activate this program, if the user inputs "new" or "load", and then a game number <1,2135>.
 After that, the program will input guesses for the user, until the winning word is found.

 After downloading the all the files from the tar file, the user can input "make" into there terminal.
-Be sure to be in the hw1 directory.
+Be sure to be in the directory that holds wordle.c .
 After that input "./wordle", and then a menu will pop up.
 You can then type new, for a new game.
 Or, you can input load, and then input the game number from 1 to 2135.
 From there, the program will input guesses, and win at Wordle.
 Enjoy!

 ## Installation